Alavi92/EEGData_Pre-processing/README.md

 # EEGData_Pre-processing
-Script to do the pre-processing on EEG data using the MNE library in Python.
+Script to pre-process EEG data using the MNE library in Python.